Shrimp Tempura Rolls Recipe (Godzilla Rolls): No Raw Fish in this Sushi

 • Lay the bamboo sushi rolling mat on a cutting board with bamboo strips going horizontally from you.
 Cover the bamboo with a piece of plastic wrap.
 Put a sheet of dried seaweed on top of the mat, shiny side down.
 Spread cooked rice on top of the seaweed in a thin layer and press firmly.

 • Roll the roll in flour then dip entire rice roll in tempura batter and deep fry (oil heated to 350-degrees) for about 3 minutes or until batter turns crispy and golden brown (you DON'T need to do this in a deep fryer.
 You can just do about ½ cup – 1 cup of oil in a frying pan and keep turning the roll until it is golden brown on all sides).
-Remove from oil and let cool for a few minutes.
+Remove from oil and let cool on a plate lined with paper towels.

 • With a VERY sharp knife, cut the sushi roll into 4-5 pieces.
 Top with spicy mayo.